puskini33/Calculator/README.md

 The result of the operation is printed on the console.

 <br><br />
-The code goes through 4 phases: scanning, parsing, analyzing, interpreter.
+The code goes through 4 phases: scanning, parsing, analyzing, interpreting.
 <a name="scanner"></a>
 ### **2. string_scanner.py**
 The code in this file scans the introduced operation and outputs a list of &nbsp;'ScannerStringSegment'&nbsp; objects.
 Each object has the attributes: